 It took 13 years to get all the letters and documents translated and placed in chronological order.
-Only then was I able to get a complete picture of my father’s and biological mother’s life together.
+Only then was I able to get a complete picture of my family’s life together.
 Now, as I pieced the puzzle together, I began to think about how best to tell this story.
 Should I write it as a romance novel, which is usually fictional relationships between two lovers – the letters in the beginning certainly fit that genre, but, the relationship was real.
-Should I write the story as family history, a love story, a story of racial discrimination, or should I write it as a fictional novel?
+Should I write the story as family history, a love story, or should I write it as a fictional novel?
 I had a difficult time writing this story/novel if you want to call it that.
 It took an emotional toll on me, and sometimes I still shed a tear or two when I re-read the letters.
 Mainly because I never got the chance to really know my French family (uncle, aunt, grandparents, cousins, etc.) and heritage.